chensheng/wsmessenger-project/README.md

 </dependency>
 ```

-To create customized messages, you should import `wsmessenger-message`
+To implement customized messages, you should import `wsmessenger-message`
 ```
 <dependency>
   <groupId>space.chensheng.wsmessenger</groupId>